AndreBee/python-seo-scripts/keyword-research/README.md

         $ pip install requests

-You will need an API key to use the script, which you can get at https://keywordtool.io - automatic!
+You will need an API key to use the script, which you can get at https://keywordtool.io

 ## API limits and settings

-Please refer to the API docs at https://keywordtool.io - automatic! to know about API limits and settings.
+Please refer to the API docs at https://keywordtool.io to know about API limits and settings.